 - Place the dough ball onto the wax paper and use your palm and fingers to roll it out into a thin rope of dough ¼ inch in diameter.
 The key is to be consistent and make these all the same size so they will cook in the same amount of time.
 If the dough is sticking to the wax paper, then sprinkle a small amount of flour on the wax paper to prevent this.

-- Bake at 375 degrees F for 8-12 minutes until they are a golden brown color.
+- Bake at 375 degrees Fahrenheit (190 degrees Celsius) for 8-12 minutes until they are a golden brown color.
 Check them at eight minutes and bake them longer if needed.
-Make sure that you do not bake them too long or the underside will burn.
+Make sure that you do not bake them too long, or the underside will burn.

 - Allow the cookies to cool on the baking pans for 5 minutes, then transfer them to the aluminum foil.
 The cookies will be a little soft when they first come out of the oven but will become very crunchy as they cool.

-- Repeat rolling the dough, cutting the dough, loading the baking sheets and baking the cookies until all of the dough is used.
-This is a fun activity to get your whole family involved in for baking these holiday cookies.
+- Repeat rolling the dough, cutting the dough, loading the baking sheets, and baking the cookies until you have used all the dough.

 VIDEO